szabgab/modiin-co-learning/README.md

 # Introduction

-In the hi-tech world and in the Open Source world programming sounds like the main thing while in fact there are plenty of other things one can do.
+In the hi-tech world and in the Open Source world programming sounds like the only important thing while in fact there are plenty of other things one can do.
 Some of them might be even more valuable than the programming part.

-Neverthelese one of the main requirement from anyone in the hi-tech world is good communiation skill and ability to cooperate.
+Nevertheless one of the main requirement from anyone in the hi-tech world is good communication skill and ability to cooperate.
 Even if this is not explicitly emphasized by many organizations.

 When you join our meetings the first thing we usually do is have a conversation to learn a bit about your background and your goals to be able to